🎨 CSS is a styling language that styles elements of an HTML document.

 Are They All Coding Languages?

 Yes!
-They are all coding languages because they are communicative means to dialog with computers effectively — that is, applications (such as the Browser) understand that when they read:
+They are all coding languages—because they are communicative means to dialog with computers effectively.

-- Apart from the three languages discussed in this article, you can use several other computing languages to communicate with computers.
+- Apart from the three languages discussed above, you can use several other computing languages to communicate with computers.